 I filled in the outlines with homemade chalk paint.
 My secret recipe: a smidge of plaster of Paris, a little water, and a big glob of regular latex paint.

 The plaster of Paris makes the paint flat and chalky.
-You have to keep mixing it as you’re working with it to keep the paint smooth and prevent the plaster of Paris from settling at the bottom, but it’s a cheap and easy way to use what you’ve already got instead of going to the store and buying a quart of name brand chalk paint.
+You have to keep mixing it as you’re working with it to keep the paint smooth and prevent the plaster of Paris from settling at the bottom, but it’s a cheap and easy way to use what you’ve already got instead of going to the store and buying paint.

 In my book, you can never go wrong with a project that offers maximum impact with minimum putziness.